171930433/vtk-examples/src/PythonicAPI.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
 [BooleanOperationImplicitFunctions](/PythonicAPI/ImplicitFunctions/BooleanOperationImplicitFunctions) | Demonstrate booleans of two different implicit functions
+[ContourTriangulator](/PythonicAPI/Modelling/ContourTriangulator) | Create a contour from a structured point set (image) and triangulate it.
 [DiscreteFlyingEdges3D](/PythonicAPI/Modelling/DiscreteFlyingEdges3D) | Generate surfaces from labeled data.
+[IceCream](/PythonicAPI/VisualizationAlgorithms/IceCream) | How to use boolean combinations of implicit functions to create a model of an ice cream cone.
 [ImplicitQuadric](/PythonicAPI/ImplicitFunctions/ImplicitQuadric) | Create an ellipsoid using an implicit quadric [ImplicitSphere](/PythonicAPI/ImplicitFunctions/ImplicitSphere) | Demonstrate sampling of a sphere implicit function [ImplicitSphere1](/PythonicAPI/ImplicitFunctions/ImplicitSphere1) | Demonstrate sampling of a sphere implicit function